Arth-DEVOPS/Evo2_Chromatin_Contact_Prediction/README.md

 - The result supports the hypothesis that useful folding information exists in Evo2 embeddings but is not linearly decodable in this configuration.
-- The comparison used the course-provided subset rather than every available training shard.
 - Evo2 was frozen; selectively unfreezing upper blocks may improve task adaptation.
 - The MLP treats output pixels independently.
 A 2D convolutional, triangular, or cross-attention head could better encode contact-map structure and symmetry.